 A Super Duolingo family plan for up to six members exists so the cost can be shared across a group of family and friends, but then you’re the jerk hitting everyone up for their language money which can be a hassle.

-Duolingo really wants you to believe that subscribing to Super Duolingo helps them provide free language learning resources to millions of people and that’s true.
-Learning should be free without burdensome subscriptions, it’s a shame that Duolingo puts so many roadblocks in your learning path if you are a free user.
-Still, I subscribe to Super Duolingo because it’s one service that I’ve found to work very well for me.
+Duolingo really wants you to believe that subscribing to Super Duolingo helps the company provide free language learning resources to millions of people and they’re right.
+Learning should be free without burdensome subscriptions, it’s a shame that Duolingo is a for-profit company that can’t focus on providing the best free product they can.

 Duolingo is publicly traded and venture capital funded, which means its mission is extremely corrupted by profit-seeking.